Fsu0413/openssl-externalCMake/readme.md

 Perl is a language good at text manipulation thanks for its builtin regular expressions support.
 I think that's why OpenSSL team decided to use Perl for code generation.

-### Build errors which happens also using original Perl-based configuration tool
+### Build errors and test failures which happens also using original Perl-based configuration tool

 I'm using original OpenSSL as subproject and won't fix any problem which original OpenSSL have.